What Is Epilepsy?

 - Women with epilepsy should consider taking only one AED during their pregnancy to reduce the risk of birth defects.
 Taking more than one AED may increase birth defect risk.
 Carbamazepine is generally considered to be the safest AED for use during pregnancy.

 - Of all AEDs, valproate carries the highest risk for birth defects and should be avoided, if possible, during the first trimester.
 Valproate use has been associated with neural tube defects, facial clefts (cleft lip or palate), and hypospadias (abnormal position of urinary opening on the penis).
 Valproate may cause poor cognitive outcomes in children exposed to it in the womb.
 In studies, children born to mothers who took valproate during pregnancy had lower scores on IQ and other cognitive tests than children whose mothers took other types of AEDs.
+Some research suggests valproate may increase the risk for autism and autism spectrum disorders.
 Women who take valproate during childbearing years should be sure to use effective birth control.

 - Phenytoin and phenobarbital may also cause cognitive impairment.